-If a parent is considering joining the school they should contact Mrs Davidson the school secretary who will arrange for them to visit school.
+If a parent is considering joining the school they should contact Mr Dyer, the school business manager, who will arrange for them to visit school.
 The SENCO is Mr P McCrudden who is also responsible for Behaviour, Support and Safeguarding.
-All staff are available on the school website.
+All staff are available on the school website and can be contacted using the appropriate class email address..